-St Petersburg movie theaters have become less formal and more fashionable over the past decade.
+Many of the St Petersburg movie theaters have become less formal and more fashionable over the past decade.

-Watching a movie in Saint Petersburg as for the whole Russia is the same as anywhere in the world.
+Watching a movie in Saint Petersburg as for the whole of Russia is the same as anywhere in the world.
 The only difference might be the language and the interior settings, depending on where you choose to go.

+Cinema is a coveted art form in St Petersburg.
 Today there are many movie theaters offering big screens, comfortable seats, great Dolby audio systems, and of course popcorn.
 Basically, every major shopping center in the city hosts a nice cinema where everyone can enjoy a relaxing night movie.

-However, from a tourist point of view, a traveler on a visit to the cultural capital of Russia may prefer to experience a movie in an historical setting rather than in a modern cinema.
+However, from a tourist point of view, a traveler on a visit to the cultural capital of Russia may prefer to experience a movie in a historical setting rather than in a modern cinema.
 And, I am also sure everyone who doesn't understand the Russian language would love to watch a movie with subtitles.

 Am I right?